neilb/CPAN-Authors-Guide/graphical.md

 #### MANIFEST.SKIP

-The module will be created ina directory which may ahve other files (e.g. logs, test outputs, old versions etc).
+The module will be created in a directory which may have other files (e.g. logs, test outputs, old versions etc) that are not required to be included in the distribution archive.
 MANIFEST.SKIP contains a list of regular expressions whic direct the builder/packager which files should not be included.

 #### MakeFile.PL